Types of Companies in India

 What are the types of company?

 As per the prevailing laws, a company means any company incorporated under Companies Act, 2013 or under any previous company law.
 The companies act, however, provides for the registration of various different types of company based on many internal and external factors.
 Further, these company types have sub-categories which include various different types of companies.
 For example, types of companies based on members or types of companies based on the liabilities, and others.
-Let’s take a look at each type and its sub-types.
+Let’s take a look at each type and its subtypes.

-Types of companies based on number of members
+Types of companies based on Number of Members

 Certain types of companies exist on the basis of the minimum and maximum number of members it can have.
 Hence, before you proceed with the company registration process, you need to ensure that you have chosen the right type of company.
 Let’s look at the member classification: